VAIOT/lottery-smartcontract/README.md

 Make sure you swap the subscriptionId in the helper-hardhat-config.js with your own.

-Also, after deploying the contract to the mumbai testnet you add the contract as the consumer of the subscription.
+Also, after deploying the contract to the mumbai testnet you need to add the contract as the consumer of the subscription.

 To deploy the smart contract locally you need to write: